AudreyNa/filesplitter/README.md

 # filesplitter
-Split files into different folders dependent on the file name
+Split files into different folders dependent on the file name based off an excel sheet